Iskra: A System for Inverse Geometry Processing: Applications

 \subsection{Inverse Parameterization}

 Next, we demonstrate our system's capacity for differentiating through sparse eigenproblems.
-The spectral conformal parameterization (SCP) algorithm~\cite{Mullen:2008:SCP} has two major benefits over its competition: it is fast as it only requires solving a sparse eigenproblem, and its solutions are guaranteed to not fold over themselves locally.
+The spectral conformal parameterization (SCP) algorithm~\cite{Mullen:2008:SCP} has two major benefits over its competitors: it is fast as it only requires solving a sparse eigenproblem, and its solutions are guaranteed to not fold over themselves locally.
 However, this comes at the cost of the quality of the map: In Figure~\ref{fig:scp_explainer}, we see that small areas of a texture get assigned to large areas of the mesh, i.e., one pixel on the texture can become stretched over a large area while others are bunched up in a comparatively minuscule region.
-Other methods optimize energies meant to reduce this type of distortion, but require additional care to ensure they do not fold over as well as specialized optimization algorithms~\cite{smith2015bijective,rabinovich2017scalable,wang2023variational}.
+Other methods optimize energies meant to reduce this type of distortion, but require additional care to ensure they do not fold over, as well as specialized optimization algorithms~\cite{smith2015bijective,rabinovich2017scalable,wang2023variational}.

 Inverse geometry processing offers a way to merge these two approaches.
 Our goal is to use SCP as the inner algorithm that maps an input mesh to the plane.
 For the outer optimization we minimize some other distortion energy---e.g., the symmetric Dirichlet energy~\cite{schreiner2004inter,smith2015bijective}---by training a neural network to predict an intrinsic metric for SCP to operate in.
-In other words, our goal is to design metric that results in a less distorted parameterization compared to SCP, while retaining SCP's suitable properties.
+In other words, our goal is to design a metric that results in a less distorted parameterization compared to SCP, while retaining SCP's suitable properties.
 For our proof-of-concept, we opted for a simple neural field~\cite{xie2022neural} approach, effectively using the neural network as a smooth parameterized interpolant and optimizing on one specific mesh.

-Optimizing a neural field allows us to transfer the optimized metric onto a remeshed version of the same geometry, e.g., transferring the parameterization down a level-of-detail mesh hierarchy as shown in Figure~\ref{fig:scp_transfer}.
+This application illustrates how our system enables new pipelines driven by ambient neural fields.
+Unlike traditional methods, using a neural field allows us to transfer the optimized metric onto a remeshed version of the same geometry, e.g., transferring the parameterization down a level-of-detail mesh hierarchy as shown in Figure~\ref{fig:scp_transfer}, a setting not handled by existing approaches.
+While the purpose of our experiment is this new setting (rather than outperforming the single-mesh parameterization literature), we note that some parameterization methods already do solve \emph{linear} inverse problems, e.g., \citet{wang2023maps}, without being transferrable.

 SCP is an intrinsic algorithm, meaning it takes as input a set of edge lengths $\vec l \in \R^{|\ES|}$ that satisfy certain properties, such comprising a discrete metric with no degenerate elements, and outputs a set of 2D coordinates $\vec u \in \R^{|\VS| \times 2}$; thus, we write $\vec u \leftarrow g(\vec l)$.
 In our example, $\theta$ are the parameters of a neural field operating in ambient space that we will use to predict a new discrete metric.
 A simple approach is to predict a displacement vector per mesh vertex and use the displaced vertex positions to compute the discrete metric.
 Therefore, our neural network takes as input a point in ambient space $\vec p \in \R^3$ and outputs an offset $\vec o \in \R^3$: for edge $i$ connecting vertices $k$ and $l$, the new edge lengths are $l'_{i} = \lVert (\vec p_j + \vec o_j) - (\vec p_k + \vec o_k)\rVert$.
 Since we only ever evaluate our neural network on the mesh vertex positions, we can view the composition of its evaluation with the computation of the edge lengths as $\varphi : \theta \mapsto l'$.
 We use a multilayer perceptron with $3$ hidden layers of $64$ neurons each, and use a harmonic input encoding~\cite{mildenhall2020nerf} with $5$ basis functions.